FIE433 International Finance

 - analyze M&A decisions in an international context

 - Use the ideas and techniques of financial economics and international finance to deal with applied real-world problems.

 There are no formal prerequisites for the course but students are expected to be familiar with basic finance and economics concepts (e.g. NPV; capital asset pricing model; discounted cash flow techniques; arbitrage principle) typically covered in most bachelor-level finance courses or in FIE402 or FIE400.

-3 hours written school exam.
+3 hour individual written school exam.
 The exam will be written in English and has to be answered in English.